ob325/lisinopril/readme.md

 is “Ingredient,” and the standard_vocabulary column is “S”.

-I will use the ontological mappings of the concept_ancestor table to obtain all drug exposures containing ingredient lisinopril.
+I will use the ontological mappings of the concept_ancestor table to obtain all drug exposures containing the ingredient lisinopril.
 The utility of this cannot be overstated.
 In the EHR, the drug exposures of interest will be represented by a vast number of generic vs. brand names, doses, and combinations with other active ingredients that would take a great